swissquote/crafty/packages/crafty-preset-eslint/README.md

 ### Linting options

-You can read about the linting options in the page about [Read more](./JavaScript_Linting.md)
+You can read about the linting options on the page about [Read more](./JavaScript_Linting.md)

 ## Commands